Search results

 Afghanistan: Real commitment to reduce civilian suffering needed from warring parties

 … near populated areas.
-Rising attacks on health facilities and workers – 54 in the … injured or sick but can’t seek out medical care because nearby clinics have closed and it’s too far, dangerous or expensive to travel to another …
+Rising attacks on health facilities and workers – 54 in the first … injured or sick but can’t seek out medical care because nearby clinics have closed and … all sides to not attack civilians, including health workers.
+We remain hopeful the day …

 News release